cowboysdude/MMM-GQuotes/README.md

 # Custom css you can add and change appearance are:

-.MMM-GQuotes .header and .MMM-GQutoes .content
+.MMM-GQuotes .header and .MMM-GQuotes .content and .MMM-GQuotes .author